Deciphering Core, Valence and Double-Core-Polarization Contributions to Parity Violating Amplitudes in $^{133}$Cs using

 \section{Results \& Discussions}

-We present the calculated values of $E1_{PV}$ of the $6S-7S$ and $6S-5D_{3/2}$ transitions in $^{133}$Cs from the DHF, RMBPT(3), CPDF, RPA, CPDF-RPA and RCCSD methods.
-As mentioned in Introduction, the main intention of carrying out this study is to demonstrate similarities and differences among various contributions to $E1_{PV}$ through the above methods.
-This would be useful in addressing the issue of the sign for the Core correlation contributions to the $E1_{PV}$ value of the $6S-7S$ transition in $^{133}$Cs that are reported differently by various groups \cite{Porsev2010,Dzuba2012,Sahoo2021}.
-Moreover, this exercise would be useful in understanding the missing contributions in a method compared to others that are under consideration here so that accuracy of the earlier reported results in an atomic system, including Cs, obtained using a particular method can be further improved.
-We have allowed correlations from all the occupied orbitals and allowed excitations of electrons from a given set of virtual orbitals in all the considered many-body methods to make comparative analysis of results from them.
-In order to show that we have taken a sufficiently large set basis functions, we validate our calculations by comparing our $E1_{PV}$ values from the DHF, CPDF, RPA and CPDF-RPA methods with the earlier reported values by M{\aa}rtensson \cite{maartensson1985}.
-The reason for presenting the $E1_{PV}$ value of the $6S-5D_{3/2}$ transition in $^{133}$Cs is to answer to a comment by Roberts and Ginges in Ref. \cite{Roberts2022}, where they argue about the agreement of the sign of Core contribution to the $E1_{PV}$ value of a $S-D$ transition reported earlier using the RCCSD method \cite{Wansbeek2008} while observing a sign difference for the $6S-7S$ transition in $^{133}$Cs.
+After explaining theoretically how Core contributions to $E1_{\text{PV}}$ can be different from one to another method, we intend to show this quantitatively in this section.
+We present calculated values of $E1_{\text{PV}}$ of the $6S-7S$ and $6S -5D_{3/2}$ transitions in $^{133}$Cs from the DHF, RMBPT(3), CPDF, RPA, CPDF-RPA and RCCSD methods.
+The main intention of the study is to demonstrate similarities/differences among various contributions to $E1_{\text{PV}}$, and to address the issue of the sign for the Core correlation contributions to the value.
+We have allowed correlations from all the occupied orbitals and excitations of electrons from a given set of virtual orbitals in all the considered many-body methods to make comparative analysis of results from them.
+We validate our calculations by comparing our values with the earlier reported values by M{\aa}rtensson \cite{maartensson1985}.
+The reason for presenting the $E1_{\text{PV}}$ value of the $6S-5D_{3/2}$ transition in $^{133}$Cs is to answer a Comment by Roberts and Ginges in Ref. \cite{Roberts2022}, where they argue about the agreement of the sign of Core contribution to the value of a $S-D$ transition reported using the RCCSD method \cite{Wansbeek2008}.